mixxxdj/manual/source/chapters/library.rst

 **Track Inline editing**
   Mixxx reads :term:`metadata` from the tracks to fill the columns of the library.
 Double-click on a field, edit the data, and hit :kbd:`Enter` when you are done.
-Go to the chapter :ref:`edit metadata <djing-edit-metadata>` for detailed information.
+Go to the chapter :ref:`edit metadata <library-edit-metadata>` for detailed information.

 **Loading tracks**
   To load a track into a :ref:`deck <interface-decks>`, you can either drag it to the waveform display or use the context menu.
-Go to the chapter :ref:`djing-loading-tracks` for detailed information.
+Go to the chapter :ref:`library-loading-tracks` for detailed information.

 **Importing tracks**
   Mixxx imports your music library automatically when it is run for the first